Charles Limb: Speeches

 He has given two TED talks.
 In the first, “Your Brain on Improv,” he showed how during jazz improvisation the brain deactivates the dorsolateral prefrontal cortex and activates the medial prefrontal cortex.
 In the second, “Building the Musical Muscle,” he described restoring music perception in the deaf and focused on the challenges faced by cochlear implant users when trying to process music.
 He has also been a featured panelist at the Sundance Film Festival, and he has spoken about his work internationally in Europe, Asia, Australia, and Canada.

 Other media appearances

 Among the media outlets and organizations that have featured his work are the New York Times, CNN, PBS, National Geographic, Scientific American, the BBC, the Smithsonian Institution, National Public Radio, the Library of Congress, the American Museum of Natural History, the Kennedy Center, the Baltimore Symphony Orchestra, and the Canadian Broadcasting Company.

 Awards and honors

-Limb won the 2004 Resident Teaching Award at Johns Hopkins Hospital, has been named one of the "Top Doctors in Baltimore" in 2007 in Baltimore magazine, and has had the American flag flown over the U.S. Embassy in Baghdad in 2011 in his honor, in recognition of his war efforts.
-Most recently, in 2016, he won the UCSF Department of Otolaryngology–Head and Neck Surgery Resident Teaching Award.
+Limb won the 2004 Resident Teaching Award at Johns Hopkins Hospital, was named one of the "Top Doctors in Baltimore" in 2007 by Baltimore magazine.
+In 2011, he restored the hearing of the daughter of an FBI member stationed in Iraq.
+The U.S. flag was flown in Limb’s honor over the American Embassy in Baghdad.
+In 2016, he won the UCSF Department of Otolaryngology–Head and Neck Surgery Resident Teaching Award.
+Most recently, in 2024, he was the recipient of an American Computer & Robotics Museum Stibitz-Wilson Award.